-Writing is a lonely, mentally challenging and sometimes downright boring profession.
+Writing is a lonely, mentally challenging, and sometimes grinding profession.
 Most of your time is spent in front of a screen, trying to put words together, while your brain is telling you, “Nobody would read this.”

-On top of that, you’re left to create your own schedule, set your own rates, and make time for your family and friends.
+On top of that, you’re expected to create a schedule, set rates, and find time for family and friends.
 Like Ernest Hemingway famously said,

 “Writing, at its best, is a lonely life.”Ernest Hemingway

 How do you overcome countless writing challenges and keep your sanity at the same time?
 Well, there is an art to it, but in this post, you’ll learn:

 - What writing challenges every writer faces

 - 1. Online Distractions